 Q13.
-Will I be able to request a transcribed copy of the recorded video-conferenced Mediation Meeting, Prehearing Conference, or Due Process Hearing?
+Will I be able to request a transcribed/audio copy of the recorded video-conferenced Mediation Meeting, Prehearing Conference, or Due Process Hearing?

-- Hearing: Yes, parties will continue to have the right to request a free transcribed copy OR audio copy of the hearing.
+- Hearing: Yes, parties will continue to have the right to request a free transcribed copy OR audio copy of the Hearing.
 Parties may submit a completed signed "Records Request Form" to ODR via fax (202) 478-2956 or email your request to hearing.office@dc.gov.
 To obtain a fillable copy of the "Records Request Form" please visit: osse.dc.gov/service/office-dispute-resolution-odr - Prehearing Conference: Yes, if the meeting is recorded.
 Prehearing Conferences are not generally recorded.
-However, there are circumstances where all parties, including the IHO, find it necessary to record.
+However, if a party requests it, the Prehearing Conference may be recorded at the discretion of the IHO.
 In these cases, only the audio copy of the conference will be available.
-You may find a fillable copy of the Record Request Form here: osse.dc.gov/service/office-dispute-resolution-odr Requests for copies of the "video" portion of a meeting or hearing will be denied. - Mediation Meeting: No, to protect the confidentiality of the meeting, Mediation Meetings are prohibited from being recorded, therefore requests for audio or transcriptions are not needed and any request received will be denied.
+You may find a fillable copy of the Record Request Form here: osse.dc.gov/service/office-dispute-resolution-odr - Mediation/Facilitation Meeting: No, to protect the confidentiality of the meeting, Mediation Meetings are prohibited from being recorded; therefore, requests for audio or transcriptions are not needed and any request received will be denied. - Please note: Requests for copies of the "video" portion of all recorded remote proceedings, including Prehearing Conferences and Due Process Hearings, will be denied. - Reminder: Parties are prohibited from independently recording, (audio, video, and/or otherwise), any and all proceedings, whether they are in-person or remote.